I think people who start companies are, without a doubt, just a little bit crazy.

 Why would someone risk leaving a steady good job to believe in your crazy idea?

 However, you should never settle because there’s a lack of available talent.
-You need to hire the best person for the job — someone who will help grow your business.
+You need to hire the best person for the job — someone who will help grow your small business.

 - Tell me about your best achievement and why it was so great.